Jane Papillon: Life

 In 1666 Acrise Place was purchased.
 Jane managed this property and their home in Fenchurch Street.
 Her husband went to Breda in the Netherlands on behalf of the East India Company.
 Jane wrote to him including detailed records of her management of their households, but also including news of their tenants and local news and events.
 Her letters of 1667 and 1668 are extant.
-One of the bits of news is a report of 1,200 Dutch people who had taken Mersea Island in their county of Kent and were advancing on the town of Colchester.
+One of the bits of news is a report of 1,200 Dutch people who had taken Mersea Island in Essex and were advancing on the town of Colchester.
 More recent accounts note that there was talk on an invasion and soldiers were sent to defend the area but the invasion never happened.

 Private life

 Papillon and her husband had three sons and five daughters.
 Four of these children survived to be adults.
 Her daughter Elizabeth married the judge Sir Edward Ward.

 Death and legacy

 Papillon died in London in 1698 having already written a letter to her husband to tell him of the birth of their grandchild to their son and his wife.
 Her funeral sermon was published by her nephew, John Snow, as Of Long Life and Old Age.